VibeCoder01/ConsentFormFetcher/src/README.md

 -   **Data Source**: You can view and edit the URL from which the application scrapes consent forms.
 Click **Save Changes** to apply, or **Restore Default** to revert.
 -   **Settings**:
+    -   **Enable R Number format validation**: When enabled, the application will check that the KOMS patient number entered in the demographics pop-up matches the required format ('R' followed by 7 digits).
-    -   **Preview PDF Fields**: This switch controls the workflow after selecting a form.
+    -   **Preview PDF fields before generating**: This switch controls the workflow after selecting a form.
 If ON, you can review and edit fields before generating the PDF.
 If OFF, the PDF is generated and opened immediately.
 Defaults to OFF.
-    -   **Enable R Number format validation**: When enabled, the application will check that the KOMS patient number entered in the demographics pop-up matches the required format ('R' followed by 7 digits).
 -   **Update Forms**: Click **Check for Updated Forms** to manually trigger a scrape of the currently saved URL to refresh the list of available forms.
 -   **Staff Management**: Click **Edit Staff List** to navigate to a separate page where you can add, edit, or remove staff members from the dropdown lists.